Postpartum Support & Recovery in Calgary

 We'll confirm whether you want online or in-person

-Attend from home (online) in your pajamas if you want
+Attend from home (online) — pajamas welcome

 Come to our Marda Loop office (free parking)

-Bring your baby if needed (we're baby-friendly)
+Bring your baby if needed — we're baby-friendly

-Together, you'll identify your biggest challenges
+Together, you identify your biggest challenges

-You'll create a plan for healing
+You create a plan for healing

-You'll leave with at least one tool you can use immediately
+You leave with at least one tool you can use immediately

 This is a judgment-free zone.
 You can say the things you're afraid to say out loud.